Table of Contents

 .ToList();

-This first slice is intentionally not a relation traversal engine.
+This first slice is intentionally not a collection relation traversal engine.
 These shapes are not supported yet:

 • relation aggregates other than the documented existence-equivalent Count() comparisons